omarandlorraine/strop/README.md

     	asla
     	aba

 Since the Motorola 6800 has no multiply instruction, strop's generated some shifts and adds and things that implement a multiplication by 15.
+What about another architecture; one that has a multiply instruction?
+The STM8 is an example.

+    strop --arch stm8 --function mult15 --in a --out a

+(the above command has `stm8` instead of `6800`, and instead of register B which the STM8 doesn't have, we specify that the input is in register A).
+Here, strop's output is:

+        ldw x, #15
+        mul x, a
+        exg xl, a

+This program loads the constant 15 into register X, multiplies A and X, leaving the result in X. Then A and the least significant byte of X are swapped over.
+In this way, A is effectively multiplied by 15.

 You might need something other than the miscellaneous built-in functions that I've decided to put in.
 You might want to define your own functions.
 If you can